ChilliCream/graphql-platform/website/src/blog/2021-03-31-chillicream-platform-11-1/2021-03-31-chillicream-platform-11-1.md

 | UnsignedLong     | The `UnsignedLong` scalar type represents an unsigned 64‐bit numeric non‐fractional value greater than or equal to 0.                                                                                                   |
 | UtcOffset        | The `UtcOffset` scalar type represents a value of format `±hh:mm`.                                                                                                                                                      |

-Most of the work on this new library was done by [Gergory], who also put his free time into Hot Chocolate.
+Most of the work on this new library was done by [Gregory], who also put his free time into Hot Chocolate.
 We are happy to have you onboard, Gregory!

 > More about this topic can be read [here](https://chillicream.com/docs/hotchocolate/defining-a-schema/scalars/).